parul-parallelminds/manchester-tech-events/README.md

 # Manchester Tech Events Collection
 An open-source collection of Manchester tech meetups, conferences and communities created by Parul Singh - [Linktree](https://linktr.ee/theadhdtechrecruiter?utm_source=linktree_profile_share&ltsid=c84deea3-0d13-4d62-a138-05800b4803c5).

+If you'd like to add your events/conferences etc please create a pull request or fill in the form and I will merge/add to the list - [Form here](https://tally.so/r/w7NoGZ).

 ## IRL Meetup Groups